“At that time (1873) one thousand pound beeves sold in San Antonio for $8 per head, sold in Wichita, Kansas for $23.80 per head.”

-Also known as the Western Trail, Fort Griffin Trail, Dodge City Trail, Northern Trail, and Texas Trail, this path wasn’t as well known as some of the other cattle trails, but it was longer in length and carried cattle for two years longer than did the Chisholm Trail.
+The Great Western Cattle Trail, also known as the Western Trail, Fort Griffin Trail, Dodge City Trail, Northern Trail, and Texas Trail, wasn’t as well known as some of the other cattle trails, but it was longer in length and carried cattle for two years longer than did the Chisholm Trail.

 Following the Civil War, construction of the Transcontinental Railroad opened the West at the same time that Texas cattlemen were desperately seeking opportunities to sell their cattle.
 Early trails included the Shawnee Trail and the Chisholm Trail, which would go out of use as the railroad moved westward.